edelveart/edelveart.github.io/src/content/blog/post1.md

 ## The Foundation

 My curiosity led me to Greece, where I studied the solids and figurate numbers in Plato.
-From there, I came across a Beamer presentation of the book Figurate Numbers by Michel Deza and Elena Deza (2012).
+From there, I came across a <a href="https://www.fields.utoronto.ca/programs/scientific/11-12/Mtl-To-numbertheory/slides/Deza.pdf" target="_blank" rel="noopener noreferrer">**Beamer**</a> presentation of the book Figurate Numbers by Michel Deza and Elena Deza (2012).
 This book is one of the most systematic compendium of this topic  through recursive and iterative definitions and their proofs.

 For example, the definition of hypertetrahedron numbers in
 \\(k\\) dimensions is the following (my admiration for the Gamma functions stems from Artin’s profound insights):